-The rates of interest will be in accordance with the directives of the RBI.
+The rates of interest will be in accordance with the directives of the Reserve Bank of India.
 Within the areas of their discretion, however, banks are expected to take a sympathetic view of the difficulties of the borrowers and extend a concessional treatment to calamity-affected people.